PaniniPaganini/HappyEmoji/README.md

 # 🍗 Happy Emoji: A Vibe-Coding Experiment

-A rapid-prototype emoji matching game featuring a "Fight the Landlord" (欢乐斗地主) aesthetic.
+A rapid-prototype emoji matching game featuring a "Fight the Landlord" aesthetic.

 ---